GravityKit/GravityExport-Lite/readme.txt

 * Bugfix: Improve button appearance on Gravity Forms 2.5.
 * Bugfix: Sanitized URLs with `esc_url()` in the dashboard.
 * Bugfix: Resolved some silent PHP warnings.

+= 1.8.11 =
+Not released on WordPress due to linter issues.

 = 1.8.10 on April 13, 2021 =
 * Bugfix: Default combiner glue for List Fields was accidentally changed.